Dressings & Stitches

 Cessation of smoking or vaping is essential for a minimum of 4wks prior to and 6wks post procedure.
 Smoking decreases oxygenation to tissue and impairs wound healing.
 Complications that arise from smoking negatively affect general health and, in some instances, lead to a poor aesthetic outcome.

-No alcohol for a minimum 48hrs prior to surgery and 1 week post to reduce the risk of developing any complications.
+No alcohol for 1 week minimum prior to surgery and 1 week post to reduce the risk of developing any complications.

 SCARRING TREATMENT